dannyhogan/twitch-youtube-bot/README.md

 # twitch-youtube-bot

-A bot that listens for YouTube requests in Twitch chat, and displays them on screen for the streamer to view.
+A bot that will join any Twitch channel and listen for YouTube requests in chat.
+Video requests are displayed on an interface for the streamer to either play or delete.

 ## Built Using:
 ```